idearium/cli/README.md

 The following is a summary of the top level commands.

 -   `c d` is for everything Docker.
 -   `c dc` is for everything Docker Compose.
 -   `c hosts` helps with hosts management.
 -   `c kc` is for everything kubectrl.
 -   `c mk` is for everything Minikube.
 -   `c mongo` is for MongoDB connections.
 -   `c npm` is for everything NPM.
 -   `c project` is for project management.
+-   `c redis` is for Redis connections.
 -   `c yarn` is for everything is for everything Yarn.

 Be aware that `kubectl` uses a global configuration, but the `c kc` command supercedes those where possible and ensures kubectl runs in the context of the project you're within.